-He smiled, and this time it seemed genuine, with no hint of a smirk.
+He smiled triumphantly, and this time it seemed genuine.
+There was no hint of a smirk.
 "Would you like a drink before we begin?
 Perhaps some tea?
 I have some wonderful Earl Grey from this quaint little tea shop in Covenant garden."

 I shook my head.
 "No." Then added quickly, "Thank you, but I'd rather just get briefed, or whatever it is you call it."